 - Back pain

-Almost every person will experience back pain during their lifetime, and it is also among the top reasons why patients visit doctors.
+Almost every person will experience back pain during their lifetime, and it is also among the top reasons why patients visit chiropractors or doctors.
 In some cases, back pain may be sharp and intense.
 It can be caused by an injury or a wrong movement but may heal in a few days.
 This does not, however, mean that the problem is completely solved.
 In most cases, the complication may come up again.
-In some instance, the back pain may be intense and even prevent one from working, enjoying time with family, or taking part in other leisure activities.
+In some instances, the back pain may be intense and even prevent one from working, enjoying time with family, or taking part in other leisure activities.

 People who are subjected to excessive sitting are more likely to develop back pain, primarily when they do not maintain the correct posture, and since chiropractic is used in the treatment of musculoskeletal system complications, it can be used to treat back pain.